wonderfulzzd/Pi_Cluster_for_TopADD/README.md

 > sudo mkfs.ext4 /dev/sda1

 #### 8.3 Create the mount directory
-Created /clusterfs, and make it below to anyone by setting nobody:nogroup.
+Create a directory, e.g. /clusterfs, and make its permission level below to anyone by setting nobody:nogroup.
 Also enable it to do all operations, e.g. write, read, execute by setting chmod 777.
 > sudo mkdir /clusterfs <br>
 > sudo chown nobody:nogroup -R /clusterfs <br>
 > sudo chmod 777 -R /clusterfs